jmdeboer-surfsara/xcloud-performance/README.md

 - Make a clone of this project
 - Enter the project directory
-- Copy roles/jmeter/files/xcloud-performance.properties.dist to roles/jmeter/filesxcloud-performance.properties and edit
+- Copy data/xcloud-performance.properties.dist to data/xcloud-performance.properties, edit if required
 - Copy vars/main.yml.dist to vars/main.yml, edit if required
 - Execute `vagrant up`
 - Have some tea